garyyu126pc/ilovepdf-ocr-automation/README.md

 ## Usage

 1. **Launch the Application:** Run the application using `npm start` or the executable generated from the build process.
-2. **Enter API Keys:** If not already set in the `.env` file, enter your ILovePDF API keys in the provided fields.
+2. **Enter API Keys:** If not already set in the `.env` file, enter your iLovePDF API keys in the provided fields.
 3. **Select PDF Files:** Click the "Select PDF Files" button to choose the files you want to process.
 4. **Choose Output Options:** Decide whether to save files in their original directory or a new output folder.
 5. **Process Files:** Click "Process Selected Files" to start the OCR process.
 Monitor progress until completion.